RasheedOlaleye/PROJECT/README.md

-# My Name is olaleye RASHEED, i am a mechanical engineering student.
-I am curious of how things work, so i pick programming and web development.
+# My Name is RASHEED OLALEYE, I am a mechanical engineering student.
+I am curious about  how things work, and ever since i came across Qbasic programmming in my junior secondary school, i have had passion on how to solve problem with code.
 I am open to advice and mentorship